Last Updated on March 9, 2021

 A spotting scope is a small-sized portable high powered optics that also have large apertures.
-Actually, it is the largest sports optics that you’ll find.
+It is the largest sports optics that you’ll find.
 Uses for spotting scope include various outdoor activities such as bird watching, ocean viewing, and other naturalist activities even astronomy.
 An equatorial mount for a spotting scope is a nice piece of beauty to have with you.

 Spotting scopes consist of some fundamental parts named objective lens, eyepiece or ocular lens, tripod mount block, dual focus wheel (knob), etc. It is set on a tripod.
 According to your tasks, you can choose your most suitable one from different sizes and shapes.
 Generally, compact ones are preferable for hiking, while a large one for hunting.

 Typically, its body may be straight or angled.
 An angled spotting scope is preferable because you can use it in a small tripod and it also gives you a nice view up on a hill or a mountain.
-Hunting or target spotting and looking out of a truck on a window mount or something similar to that may be still a better option.
+Hunting or target spotting and looking out of a truck on a window mount or something similar to that maybe still a better option.

 So, what are the fundamental parts of a spotting scope?